kubernetes-sigs/kubebuilder/DESIGN.md

   code.

-* **A Little Bit of Magic Goes a Long Way**: In absence of generics, reflection is acceptible, especially when it leads to clearer, conciser code.
+* **A Little Bit of Magic Goes a Long Way**: In absence of generics, reflection is acceptable, especially when it leads to clearer, conciser code.
 However, when possible interfaces that use reflection should be designed to avoid requiring the end-developer to use type assertions, string splitting, which are error-prone and repetitive.
 These should be